It’s not just teenagers that can eat you out of house and home.

-Check your newspaper or other ads to price shop & see what items are on sale.
+Check your newspaper or grocery budget apps to price shop & see what items are on sale.
 If you see a great deal, incorporate those items into your meals for the week or stock up if it’s a non-perishable item.

 Where to go

 You have more choices than you think when it comes to comes to where you buy your groceries from.
 Besides your local grocery store, here are some other options to consider too:

 We get all of our non-perishable staples from Costco and Sam’s Clubs, which equals huge savings on ingredients we regularly use.
 If you don’t think you can use that much, consider splitting the purchase with friends or family so everyone can get in on the great pricing.